-Dugan Bassett Consulting works with non-profits, foundations, businesses, and government agencies to develop effective direct service programs and policy strategies, as well as build social momentum for world changing ideas through high impact publications and digital media.
+Dugan Bassett Consulting works with non-profits, foundations, businesses, and government agencies to develop effective nonprofit programs and policy strategies, as well as build social momentum for world changing ideas through high impact publications.

 Meegan Dugan Bassett

 Meegan has a reputation as a strategic thinker who merges right and left brain thinking.
 She loves a good challenge and enjoys finding new solutions to social issues.
 As Managing Partner of Dugan Bassett Consulting, she gets the opportunity to do both regularly.

 Beginning in 1998, Meegan has worked in higher education policy reform, workforce development, community organizing, and community development.
 She is an experienced policy advocate, with twelve years of experience researching and advocating for state policy solutions to community issues.
 Past projects include successfully advocating for policy changes to make Illinois financial aid more accessible to low-income adults, including over $35 million in increased funding.
 A former McCormick-Tribune Urban Leadership fellow, she holds a B.A. in Sociology and Spanish from North Park University and a M.A. in Social Service Administration from the University of Chicago.
 Her issue interests include work equity, social innovation, the future of work, civic tech, racial equality, educational access, labor economics, environmental policy, and international economic development.
 She has served on the boards of The Association of Consultants to Nonprofits and Vanevevhu.
 Currently, she chairs the board of Foster Progress.

 In her free time, she enjoys swimming in Lake Michigan with her daughter, gardening, dancing, reading, and anything that keeps her out of dish duty at home.